openstack-archive/dragonflow/doc/source/specs/publish_subscribe_abstraction.rst

 When the controller is brought up it first tries to sync all the relevant policy from the DB using the NB API which calls the specific loaded DB driver.

-When this process ends, up until now the controller had two options, it would ask the DB driver if it supported publish subscribe, if not the controller continues with the sync loop and look for changes.
+When this process ends up, until now the controller had two options, it would ask the DB driver if it supports publish subscribe, if not the controller continues with the sync loop and keeps polling for changes.

-If the DB driver support publish-subscribe the controller calls a specific API to the driver to register a callback.
+If the DB driver supports publish-subscribe the controller calls a specific API to the driver to register a callback.
 The DB driver is responsible to update any DB change to the callback, The callback gets table name, action ('create', 'set', 'delete'), the key and value